-Overview of Previous Archeological Work
+Overview of Previous Archaeological Work

-This section identifies previous archeological work conducted in the NRRSU.
+This section identifies previous archaeological work conducted in the NRRSU.
 The discussion focuses on investigations conducted along the (1) Red River channel, (2) major tributary drainages, (3) prominent features (beach ridges), and (4) other areas.